 Then draw two lines at 45° angle starting from the centre (=point A) that go past the corners of the previous rectangle.
 Draw 2 symmetrical pointy bits around the lines.

 And that was the last one of the circle skirt patterns.
 Just a final notion: you can use the straight waistband for each of these skirts.
+There are instructions for the pattern at the end of this blog post, if needed.

 I hope you got some ideas for your next skirt project.
 Be sure to check out the other skirt tutorials, too, if you haven’t done so yet.